samirdamle/use-hot-keys/README.md

 # use-keys

-Reat hook to enable hot keys in the app.
+React hook to enable hot keys in the app.
 A hot key is a keyboard key pressed when the focus is on the page body, not in a form input field.
 When a user presses the hot key, the hook provides an updated state for keyState.
 You can set multiple hot keys while initiating the hook.

 [![NPM](https://img.shields.io/npm/v/use-keys.svg)](https://www.npmjs.com/package/use-keys) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)